Virginia Criminal Defense

 - Indecent Exposure: If you willfully and obscenely display your genitals, buttocks, or breasts in the Commonwealth of Virginia, you may be charged with indecent exposure.
 If you come into contact with the victim while engaging in this unwanted exposure, you may also face the additional crime of sexual assault.
 This is a Class 1 misdemeanor and can subject you to one year in prison and a $2,500 fine.

-Sexual offense lawsuits are extremely complex and involve many factors.
+Sexual offense cases are extremely complex and involve many factors.
 Additionally, a conviction can carry with it a stigma that lasts a lifetime.
 Therefore a person charged with a sexual offense should contact an experienced attorney immediately.

 At The Law Offices of Patrick N. Anderson & Associates, we work with a team of experts to understand and best plan your defense.
 We will be sympathetic and compassionate so you can speak openly with us.